-Horses that are moved internationally for the purpose of breeding or any other purpose not linked to competitions are not included in this subpopulation.
+Horses that are moved internationally for the purpose of breeding or any other purpose not linked to competitions are excluded from the high health status subpopulation.

 Criteria for the inclusion of horses in the high health status subpopulation

 1. High health status